AnyLog-co/documentation/07- CLI/04-1 Notification/02-1 Webhooks.md

 # Webhooks

-Webhooks are an extension of the [raw REST call](02-%20REST.md#rest-calls) pattern — instead of you constructing the target URL/body yourself for a general REST/Telegram/Pushover endpoint, the destination service (Slack, Discord, Microsoft Teams, Google Chat) hands you a pre-built URL that you `rest post` to directly.
+Webhooks are an extension of the <a href="02-%20REST.md#rest-calls" target="_blank">raw REST call</a> pattern — instead of you constructing the target URL/body yourself for a general REST/Telegram/Pushover endpoint, the destination service (Slack, Discord, Microsoft Teams, Google Chat) hands you a pre-built URL that you `rest post` to directly.